 Unlike T-Mobile, Verizon doesn't have a mobile version, so it isn’t a great option if you travel, as it is tethered to your location.

-Verizon LTE Home Internet is available in specific areas across 48 states, including Georgia, Missouri, Tennessee, and Virginia.
+Verizon 5G Home Internet is available in specific areas across 48 states, including Georgia, Missouri, Tennessee, and Virginia.
 Still, we recommend trying the T-Mobile Home Internet plan if Verizon isn't available where you are.

 When checking into home internet service, you want to look for a generous data cap (250 GB per month or more), broadband internet speeds (which means download speeds of at least 25 Mbps), and reasonable prices.
 Wireless broadband delivers these features reasonably consistently, although prices vary.